Mohna0310/mohna0310.github.io/index.md

 ## Welcome to Mohna Chakraborty's homepage
 <span style="font-size:1.35em;">
-I am a fourth year Ph.D. student at the Department of Computer Science at Iowa State University.
-I am working as a Research Assistant at the <a href="https://sites.google.com/iastate.edu/qili/publications"> Data Mining and Knowledge Lab</a>.
-My supervisor is <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
-Also, I have worked as a Data Science intern at The Home Depot, Epsilon and as Data Analytics intern at Delaware North.
+I am a post-doctoral fellow at The University of Michigan under the guidance of <a href="https://web.eecs.umich.edu/~wangluxy/index.html">Dr. Lu Wang</a> and <a href="https://jurgens.people.si.umich.edu/">Dr. David Jurgens</a>.
+I finished my Ph.D. student in Computer Science at Iowa State University under my advisor <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
+Also, I have worked as a Data Science intern at The Home Depot, Epsilon, and as a Data Analytics intern at Delaware North.
 My research interests are in the domain of data mining, natural language processing, and machine learning.
 Through my research, I have contributed several key methods in top conferences and workshops like ACL' 2023, UAI' 2023, SIGKDD' 2022, ESEC/FSE'2021 and workshops like RANLP'2021.</span>

 ## Publications